SachithKumar0628/Team3-Hostel-Mess/README.md

-🍽️ Amity University Hostel Mess Management System - Login Page This is the Login Page for the Hostel Mess Management System designed for Amity University students.
+ 🍽️ Amity University Hostel Mess Management System - Login Page -signup page This is the Login Page for the Hostel Mess Management System designed for Amity University students.
 It acts as the secure gateway to access meal-related services such as daily menus, feedback, billing, and attendance tracking.

 📌 Features